 Tom Nook has hired a new employee for his burgeoning business Nook’s Homes.
 Nook’s Homes is the place to go for animals looking to move to New Town, a town that is in the early stages of development.
-You must build your reputation by remodelling the interiors of the new residents’ houses.
-Within a short period of time you are introduced to Isabelle, who is in charge of managing the contracts for the building of various town facilities.
-She gives you the opportunity to choose the exterior design of the facilities and then design the interiors of them.
+You must build your reputation by remodelling the new residents’ houses.
+Within a short period of time, you are introduced to Isabelle, who is in charge of managing the contracts for the construction of various town facilities.
+She gives you the opportunity to choose the exterior design of the facilities and then design their interior.
 If you successfully design the first round of facilities you have access to, she will leave and come back a couple of days later with contracts that will allow you to continue designing all of the planned facilities until the town is complete.

 Although you have to incorporate your clients’ favourite belongings into your design and model the house based on the specific theme your client requests, you are otherwise given the freedom to do whatever you want with their homes.
 Clients do not care whether everything is organised neatly or not.
 Making things even more helpful for players, clients also react positively, negatively or neutrally when you place or remove an object, making it almost impossible to fail.
-One of the best features here is that you can place objects halfway across two tiles.
+Another useful feature is that you can place objects halfway across two tiles.
 You can also fling yourself and your client across the room with your stylus, which is fun whether or not you actually need to do that while working on their house.

 Once Isabelle shows up, you can build important facilities such as a school and a hospital.
 She only asks that you meet some basic requirements for the interior design of each facility.
 Unfortunately, there are many design features that cannot be unlocked by simply taking on requests from villagers.
-Once you have unlocked the Happy Home Handbook and gone through the first lesson in it, you have to use Play Coins to pay for the rest of the lessons.
+Once you have unlocked the Happy Home Handbook and completed the first lesson in it, you have to use Play Coins to pay for the rest of the lessons.
 Many features will therefore remain locked unless you either already have enough Play Coins or are willing to spend several days walking with your 3DS for up to 1,000 steps each day to get enough Play Coins.
 Some lessons cost half of a whole day’s worth of Play Coins, which is not particularly worth it or entirely necessary to complete the main requests and reach the conclusion of the plot.

 The biggest flaw with this game is its product placement.
 On the second floor of Nook’s Homes is a computer that you can use to download special design requests from the internet.
 The special request that is currently available is one that advertises the 30th anniversary of the Mario franchise.
 Once you have made enough progress, Lottie’s uncle Lyle builds an Amiibo phone that allows players to use Amiibo cards to call villagers and see if they can remodel the house of the character on the scanned card.
 Players can also assign jobs to the characters scanned in from the cards.
-None of this actually adds to the appeal of the game, and comes across as more of a money-making scheme than a cool bonus for long-time Nintendo fans.
+None of this adds any to the appeal of the game, and comes across as more of a money-making scheme than a cool bonus for long-time Nintendo fans.

-Some of the NPCs are so large that they clip through some objects, but this is the only graphical issue that has been found so far in the game.
+Some of the NPCs are so large that they clip through some objects, but this is the only graphical issue that has been found in the game so far.
 New Town has a quaint feel to it, and one of the best elements of this game is seeing the way the town evolves as you build more and more facilities.
 If there are only two minor drawbacks with the design feature, they are that not all of the items can be interacted with by you or your client and that you cannot design or even visit your avatar’s home.
-These drawbacks can be ignored, though, as there are many design options to keep players engaged.
-These include choosing the weather for the exterior of each house you build and adding a ceiling light inside them, as well as many other options.
+These drawbacks can be ignored, however, as there are many design options to keep players engaged.
+These include choosing the weather for the exterior of each house you build and installing a ceiling light inside of them, as well as many other options.